prheaton/SER222_GMMenuList/README.md

 # SER222_GMMenuList
 GMMenuList program creating during Tutorial Video Series

-This system is the program we created during the video series I created to provide a intro to Java programming.
+This system is the program we created during the tutorial video series I made to provide a intro to Java programming.

 There are definitely some errors and improvements that could be made to this version.